-Accra is the most popular capital city of Ghana habouring an estimated population of 2.27 Million people (2012).
+Accra is the capital city of Ghana harboring an estimated population of 2.27 Million people (2012).
 Originally built around a port as the name implies, Accra served as the capital of the British Gold Coast between 1877 and 1957.
 Once merely a 19th-century suburb of Victoriaborg, Accra has transitioned into a modern metropolis.
-Knowing the country the way you do now, there are lesser known facts about Ghana’s capital city Accra yet to be unraveled.
+Knowing the country the way you do now, there are lesser-known facts about Ghana’s capital city yet to be unraveled.

 Fact #1 Accra Has a Mayoral Council Government System

 The current Mayor of Accra is Alfred Oko Vanderpuije appointed by the President of the Republic of Ghana, John Attah Mills in 2009 and approved by the city council.
 A native of Jamestown (east of Korle lagoon Accra), the Mayor’s Dutch name reflects his Euro-African descent as his ancestors came from Sint-Maartensdijk on the former Island of Tholen in the Netherlands.
 His relative Van der Puije was Governor of the Dutch Gold Coast in 1780.